imthou/dat8/hw/hw3.md

 **Out:** Monday, September 23, 2015.
 **Due (in student repository):** Monday, October 5, 2015.

+For this homework, complete either [Homework 3](./hw3.md) or [Homework 3b](./hw3b.md).
+Homework3b (student logins) is recommended, since it is more straightforward to analyze the data.
+Submit a Jupyter notebook answering the below questions.

 ### The Problem

 In this assignment, we are going to recreate (in part) the Kaggle [competition](http://www.kaggle.com/c/job-salary-prediction) to predict salaries based on job descriptions.
 This problem came from a company called [Adzuna](http://www.adzuna.co.uk/), "The UK's Search Engine for Jobs, Property and Cars."
 They wanted to be able to predict the salary of a job based on it's description.